VnK67/Symfony-Project-Skeleton/Readme.md

 # Welcome
 This project is meant to be run with docker.
 If you don't have docker installed on your machine, well... [https://docs.docker.com/install/](https://docs.docker.com/install/)
 You'll need `make` too.
 If you're on Windows, [https://docs.microsoft.com/en-gb/windows/wsl/install-win10](https://docs.microsoft.com/en-gb/windows/wsl/install-win10)

 There's a file called `.editorconfig` at root.
 It defines some config that your IDE will use if you install EditorConfig plugin.
 Please do it, it'll improve consistency over projects and developers.
+## Let's go
+First, let's clone project into a new directory. `git clone git@git.canari.io:canari/symfony-project-skeleton.git [YOUR-PROJECT-NAME]`.
+Don't forget to add a project name at the end...

+Then `cd [YOUR-PROJECT-NAME]` and `rm -rf .git && git init && git remote add origin [YOUR-NEW-GITLAB-REPO-NAME]`

 ## First run
 `make init` will create all necessary folder / files, init the database, and make sure everything is ready